lgpcappiello/lgpcappiello.github.io/_posts/2022-4-6-latexongithub.md

 <p>Step 2.
 Write your document using standard markdown syntax <em>and LaTeX math</em>!.
 Unlike a Markdown file, RMarkdown can also compile quite a bit of LaTeX, most notably mathematical equations.
 I haven’t tried to do anything too bizarre, but it seems to work well with everything I’ve wanted to do in math mode.</p>
 <p>Step 3.
 Compile to HTML.
 This will save your work as an HTML document.</p>
 <p>Step 4.
 Upload your HTML document to Github.</p>
 <p>Step 5.
 Open the HTML file in an editor (<em>not in a browser or in RStudio</em>) and add your Github pages header information to the top of the file.
 If you don’t have a way to edit HTML files on your local machine, upload your file to Github and edit it directly on the Github website.
 I add my header as markdown, which necessitates changing the file extension to <code>.md</code> (markdown can handle html, so this works ok).
+If you change the file type to markdown, make sure to delete <code><!DOCTYPE html></code> from the top of the file.
 You may also want to remove the title and header information from the RMarkdown file.</p>
 <p>Step 6.
 Save and push any necessary changes.
 Et voila!</p>